 India’s air transport sector currently contributes USD 72 bn to GDP.

-However, the share of international freight traffic is much higher (62%) in comparison with 38% of domestic freight traffic.
+However, the share of international freight traffic is much higher at 62% in comparison with 38% of domestic freight traffic.

-- By 2020, Maintenance, Repair and Overhaul (MRO) industry is expected to grow to USD 2 bn from current USD 800 mn
+Maintenance, repair and overhaul (MRO) industry is expected to grow to USD 2 bn by 2020 from USD 800 mn currently.

 - Domestic Passenger traffic growth (2017)